 Ensure that managers and leaders foster an environment in which everyone is treated fairly, and that internal policies and procedures ensure that team members have access to development opportunities and other resources.

 The financial services industry is known for being conservative.
 However, the small details that make up a company's culture can have a large impact on the entire organisation.
-So, if dress codes continue to adhere to outdated standards, the financial services industry will struggle to attract top talent who prefer a more relaxed culture and attire over a buttoned-up one.
+So, if dress codes continue to adhere to outdated standards, the financial services industry will struggle to attract top talent for accountancy and finance who prefer a more relaxed culture and attire over a buttoned-up one.

 How SBI Mutual Fund creates faster and efficient onboarding